fbpx

 3. You’ll Save on Food Costs

 It’s no secret that food in Hawaii can be expensive.
-The good news is that toddlers don’t eat as much as teens and tweens do, which means you’ll save money at restaurants.
+The good news is that toddlers don’t eat as much as teens and tweens do, so you’ll save money at restaurants.

 You can usually just share some of your food with your toddler in Hawaii restaurants.
 Or you can order them an inexpensive kids’ meal or even just an appetizer.